kojinobumoto/kojinobumoto.github.io/note/montgomery-multiplication.md

   - The final part `d += p & -(d >> 31);` is making sure the result to be positive value.
       - If $d$ is negative (i.e., if the subtraction above went below zero), add $p$ to bring $d$ back into the range [0, p-1].
       - This line effectively handles the case where $d$ might be negative by conditionally adding $p$.

+Hope this note will help someone in someday sometime...